Atlas975/Notes/Databases/Database_keys.md

 - All other attributes that cannot act as a unique identifier, can be decomposed further

 ## Candidate key
+- A candidate key is a column or a set of columns in a database table that uniquely identifies each row in that table.
-- Set of attributes that can be used as the primary key for a table.
-A table can have multiple candidate keys, but only one primary key.
+- It is the minimal set of columns that can be used to identify a row in a table.
 ## Alternate key
 - A candidate key that is not chosen as the primary key for a table.
 It can be used as a backup identifier for records in the table.
 ## Surrogate key